hyriver/pygeohydro/docs/index.rst

 it on you system by clicking on the binder badge below the Hydrodata banner.
 A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!

+Please note that since Hydrodata is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+But we appreciate it if you give this project a try and provide feedback.
+Contributions are most welcome.

+The full documentation can be found at https://hydrodata.readthedocs.io.

 Features
 --------